 To create a great viewing experience for the users, content recommendations should be included.
 If a user is given too much choice, making a decision on what content to watch can be a tiering process.
 The last thing you want is to lose subscribers due to the abundance of choice.

 The best content recommendations allow you to tailor your content to the end-users preferences or you can create lists that contain the "most-watched content", "the latest content" and similar.

-Understanding what is happening on your OTT service is the key to success.
+Understanding what is happening on your OTT platform is the key to success.
 Analytics can help in many ways.
-One of the key elements of a successful OTT service is the audience experience, and trending in the OTT tech ecosystem right now, are a bunch of companies specialising in-stream analytics.
+One of the key elements of a successful OTT platform is the audience experience, and trending in the OTT tech ecosystem right now, are a bunch of companies specialising in-stream analytics.

 This means measuring latency and the quality of the stream to end-users.
 Videos should start on the viewer´s screen as quickly as possible after play is pressed or the content is unpaused.
 The stream should always be of the highest possible quality or bitrate to ensure your audience enjoys the content at its best.

 As well as the operational analytics, for stream quality and technical success, analytics can be used to understand viewer behaviour, demands on content, the popularity of catalogue items and audience segmentation and analytics to support making good recommendations.

 As an optional component to our video CMS, we offer VIA Data which provides a set of data, from player stats, to website analytics and app information.
 Having data from your streaming services, helps you build a clearer picture of your audience, enabling you to develop insights and measure your service's success.